namshi/roger/README.md

 ```

 Roger will build everytime you push to
-github or a new tag is created.
+github, a new tag is created or you
+comment on a PR with the text `build please!`.

 ## Notifications